 Coping and support

-If you or a loved one needs help in coping, consider the tips below.
-If there's a focus on thoughts of suicide, take action and get help immediately.
+If you or a friend or family member needs help in coping, consider the tips below.
+If there's a focus on thoughts of suicide, take action and get help right away.

 Coping tips if you self-injure include:

 - Connect with others who can support you so that you don't feel alone.
 For example, reach out to a trusted family member or friend, contact a support group, or contact your health care provider or mental health provider.

 - Avoid websites that support or glamorize self-injury.
 Instead, seek out sites that support your recovery efforts.

 - Learn to express your emotions in positive ways.
 For example, to help balance your emotions and improve your sense of well-being, become more physically active or practice relaxation techniques.
 Or participate in activities that you find personally meaningful, such as dance, art or music.